The Carnivore Diet: Benefits, Risks & How to Follow

 Do you need supplements on a carnivore diet?

 Many proponents of the diet argue that supplements aren’t necessary.
-Meat, especially organ meats, are very nutrient-rich.
-There are those who can’t quite stomach the organ meats, but organ meat supplements are on the rise.
+Meat, especially organ meats, is very nutrient-rich.
+Some can’t quite stomach the organ meats, but organ meat supplements are on the rise.

 For example, vitamin D3 should be supplemented for everyone regardless of the diet you are on.
 Omega-3 fatty acids may need to be supplemented for brain and inflammation optimization as well.